rahul-gharat/dronahq-docs/docs/secure_embed.md

 # Secure Embed

-Secure Embed is a powerful feature that enables seamless integration of studio microapp within your application while ensuring utmost security and user access control.
+Secure Embed is a powerful feature that enables seamless integration of studio app within your application while ensuring utmost security and user access control.
 By leveraging a Single Sign-On (SSO) token mechanism, this functionality restricts application access to authorized users only, safeguarding sensitive data and providing a smooth, secure user experience.

-To securely embed the microapp inside your application you need to do the following steps:
+To securely embed the app inside your application you need to do the following steps:

-- Open the microapp in the studio that you want to embed.
+- Open the app in the studio that you want to embed.
 - Make sure the application is published.
 - Click on the Share button on the right top corner of the screen.
 - Look for the `Public URL and Embed Apps` section in that click on `Embed configuration ->`
 - It will open the embed configuration modal, in the left-hand side select the secure embed tab.

-Once you do the above-mentioned steps you will be able to see the following screen, with specific steps that you need to do to securely embed the microapp.
+Once you do the above-mentioned steps you will be able to see the following screen, with specific steps that you need to do to securely embed the app.

 <figure>
   <Thumbnail src="/img/advanced-concepts/secure-embed/embed-configuration-modal.png" alt="Embed configuration modal" />